KimAdrian/KimAdrian/README.md

 ### Hi there 👋
 ###### Welcome to my world🌍

-- This is my little workshop.
-There isn't much but its honest work😅
+- This is my little workshop
 - I’m learning kotlin and golang but have some experience with java
 - Currently enrolled in GADS2020
 - I’ll be pushing more projects soon